 A Domesticated Cat

-Materials used to create this mixed media scene include wood, mirror, a realistic model of lioness with cub, and paper.
-Inspired by Necklaces MU 20 and MU 116.
+Materials used to create this mixed media scene include dollhouse miniatures, wood, mirror, a realistic model of a lioness with her cub, and paper.

 Frame color: Black